 Important: Do not perform these steps as the root user.
 Sign into your individual Continuous Delivery for PE user account before proceeding.

-- In the Continuous Delivery for PE web UI, click Settings.
+- In the Continuous Delivery for PE web UI, click .

-In the New Puppet Enterprise credentials window, enter a
+On the Integrate with Puppet Enterprise page, enter a

 unique, friendly name for your Puppet Enterprise

-If you need to work with multiple PE installations within Continuous Delivery for PE, these friendly names help you to differentiate which installation's resources you're managing, so choose them carefully.
+If you need to work with multiple PE instances within Continuous Delivery for PE, these friendly names help you to differentiate which instance's resources you're managing, so choose them carefully.

 Enter the fully qualified domain name (FQDN) you use to access the PE console, such as

 sample.pe.instance.
 The FQDN must match the certname of your PE primary server or an alias included in the

 Select Basic authorization or API